Aditya 369: Filming

 The production of the film began in 1990, with P. C. Sreeram initially handling the cinematography for the present-day scenes.
 However, after completing the first schedule, he stepped down due to health issues.
 V. S. R. Swamy subsequently took over cinematography for the historical era scenes, while Kabir Lal managed the cinematography for the futuristic sequences.
+And this worked to the advantage of the film, as each cameraperson had a different style and could help in showing the variations between the past, present and future.
 Peketi Ranga handled the art direction, while A. Sambasiva Rao was responsible for the costumes.

 Producer Krishna Prasad initially estimated that a budget of ₹1.30 crore would ensure the project's financial viability.
 However, the costs increased by an additional ₹30 lakh.
 The sets constructed at Annapurna Studios and the concept of the time machine had already captured public interest, prompting distributors to cover the additional expenses.
 Ultimately, the total expenditure ranged between ₹1.52 crore and ₹1.60 crore.

 The scenes depicting Krishnadevaraya's era were filmed at Annapurna Studios in Hyderabad, while the initial sequences featuring the time machine were shot at Vauhini Studios in Madras.
 For certain scenes, the time machine prop was transported on a large truck to locations such as the Talakona forest in Andhra Pradesh.
 The futuristic sequences were filmed on specially constructed sets at VGP Golden Beach, Madras.
 Practical effects were employed to depict a post-apocalyptic world devastated by World War Three.
 Filming the future-related sequences required the most time due to the uniqueness of the concept and the practical challenges involved.

 The song "Jaanavule" was filmed on two floors at Annapurna Studios and recorded at Prasad Studios.
 The choreography was handled by Sundaram Master, with his sons Prabhu Deva and Raju Sundaram assisting him.
 Additionally, Prabhu Deva independently choreographed the song "Centurylu Kotte Vayassu Maadi".

 Due to limited visual effects technology in India at the time, the film was shot using a VHS camera and later transferred to film negative.
 After completing the filming, the team traveled to London for the graphics work.